Zymbit-Docs/docs/content/bootware-preview/_index.md

 #### Important Bootware Preview Restrictions

+1. Two partitions (A/B) are supported.
+A shared data partition is not included in the Preview.
-1. Maximum SCM partition size is 14.4 GB.
+2. In an A/B partition layout, the maximum SCM partition size is 14.4 GB.
 Images larger than 14.4 GB should not be attempted.
-2. Two partitions (A/B) are supported.
-A shared data partition is not included in the Preview.
 3. Only load SCM or CM4 images that have been tested.
 The Preview unit cannot recover if it cannot access the zboot bootloader. “bare metal recovery” is not included in the Preview.
 4. The Zymbit SCM uses its own/boot/config.txt that both enables zboot and the dwc2 driver.
 Do not enable otg_mode in config.txt.
 5. USB storage devices most likely require a powered hub when using the Zymbit Secure Edge Node or Zymbit Dev IO board.
 Failure to do so may result in the SCM rebooting.